CANADA STOCKS-Manulife deal helps TSX rise, but oil shares drop

 By Alastair Sharp

-The Toronto Stock Exchange’s S&P/TSX composite index finished up 24.76 points, or 0.16 percent, at 15,213.60, for its fifth straight gain.
-Eight of the ten main sectors ended higher.
+The gains were limited by a retreat among oil and gas producers as the price of crude fell back.

-Manulife shares gained 2 percent to C$21.99 after the Canadian insurer signed a deal to pay $1.2 billion to Singapore’s DBS Group Holdings for a 15-year partnership to sell products through DBS’s Asian branch network.
+Manulife shares gained 1.6 percent to C$21.89 after the Canadian insurer signed a deal to pay $1.2 billion to Singapore’s DBS Group Holdings for a 15-year partnership to sell products through DBS’s Asian branch network.

 “The Manulife-DBS deal today adds a little bit to the growth prospects for them,” said Craig Fehr, Canadian market strategist at Edward Jones in St. Louis, Missouri.